stephangriesel/telerik-blogs/front-end-focus-react-tip.md

 keywords: Guide, JavaScript, React, Hooks, Tutorial
 ---

-Hooks are a new feature of React that allow you to manage state.
-Each slice of state that you want to manage can easily be created using React's new `useState()` method.
-The most typical way of working with this method is to save it's return value using array desctructuring.
+Hooks are a new feature of React that allow you to create slices of state internal application state using React's new `useState()` method.
+When we use that method, we need a clever way to store it's return values.
+It returns a stateful value, and a function to update that stateful value and the best way of working with these mutliple values is using [array desctructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).

-Because the `setState()` return value is a stateful value, and a function to update it, without array destructuring, we would have to write JavaScript like the following, in order to work with `useState()`.
+Without array destructuring, we would have to write JavaScript like the following:

 ```
 const countState = useState(0);